barrelstrength/sprout-docs/docs/forms/installing-and-updating-craft-3.md

 {% endfor %}

 NEW
-{% for formEntry in craft.sproutForms.entries
+{% for formEntry in sprout.forms.entries
   .formHandle('contact')
   .status('pending')
   .all() %}